calcom/cal.com/README.md

 <img width="100%" alt="booking-screen" src="https://github.com/calcom/cal.com/assets/8019099/407e727e-ff19-4ca4-bcae-049dca05cf02">

 # Scheduling infrastructure for absolutely everyone

-The open source Calendly alternative.
-You are in charge of your own data, workflow, and appearance.

-Calendly and other scheduling tools are awesome.
-It made our lives massively easier.
-We're using it for business meetings, seminars, yoga classes, and even calls with our families.
-However, most tools are very limited in terms of control and customization.
+🗓️ The open-source Calendly alternative, Cal.com, puts you in charge of your data, workflow, and appearance!
+Calendly and similar scheduling tools have been incredible for streamlining our lives, handling everything from business meetings to yoga classes and family calls.
+However, many tools lack control and customization.

-That's where Cal.com comes in.
-Self-hosted or hosted by us.
-White-label by design.
-API-driven and ready to be deployed on your own domain.
-Full control of your events and data.
+Enter Cal.com! 🚀 Whether self-hosted or hosted by us, it's designed to be white-labeled, API-driven, and deployable on your domain.
+Enjoy full control of your events and data.
+It's scheduling made personal! 💻📅 #CalendlyAlternative #SchedulingRevolution
 ## Recognition

 #### [Hacker News](https://news.ycombinator.com/from?site=cal.com)